airyhq/airy/frontend/README.md

 # Frontend

-The Frontend section of the Airy Core contains the user interaction(UI) related code.
+The Frontend section of Airy Core contains the user interaction(UI) related code.

 Here is a quick introduction to the frontend projects: